mathspp/mathspp/pages/02.blog/01.pydonts/inner-workings-of-sequence-slicing/item.en.md

 ---
 metadata:
     description: "This Pydon't covers the inner workings of sequence slicing, from the built-in `slice` type to the dunder method `__getitem__` and its siblings."
-title: Inner workings of sequence slicing | Pydon't
+title: "Inner workings of sequence slicing | Pydon't 🐍"
 ---

 In this Pydon't we conclude the slicing trilogy and